manhphim/manhphim/README.md

 - 👋 Hi, I’m @manhphim (Minh Pham)
 - 👀 I’m interested in coding, gaming, hooping,...
-- 🌱 I’m currently learning Software Engineer in University
+- 🌱 I’m currently doing my Bachelor degree in Software Engineering in Netherlands 🇳🇱
-- 💞️ I’m looking to collaborate on web dev, blockchain projects
+- 💞️ I’m looking to collaborate on web dev, web app,...
-- 📫 How to reach me ...
+- 📫 Reach out to me via my LinkedIn: https://www.linkedin.com/in/minh-pham-487236168/

 <!---
 manhphim/manhphim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.